Programs

 Our hockey programs are open to Indigenous children and youth ages 6 – 18 and are completely free to attend.
 All equipment is provided at no cost.

-We are currently running programs in Nanaimo, Cowichan (Duncan), Saanich and Musqueam (Vancouver)
+We are currently running programs in Nanaimo, Cowichan (Duncan), Saanich and Vancouver

 Storm the Ice